Skip to content

 Other notable changes:

-• SQLite activity database: Activity history is now stored in /config/channelwatch.db instead of a JSON file.
-The migration converts your existing history automatically.
+• SQLite activity database: Activity history is stored in /config/channelwatch.db in current releases.

 When ChannelWatch v1.0 starts against an existing v0.7 config directory, it:

-2. Writes a full backup of your current settings.json to /config/backups/settings.v6.{timestamp}.json before making any changes.
+2. Writes a timestamped backup to /config/backups/ before any migration step runs.

-After migration, your settings.json will contain a dvr_servers list instead of the old top-level host/port fields:
+After migration, your settings.json will contain a dvr_servers list instead of the old top-level host and port fields.
+A simplified example looks like this:

 {